 Look at why you are winning or losing customers.
 What are customers saying about you on social media?
 How, where, and how regularly are you engaging your customers?
 Where do you need to apply technology to achieve a closer connection with your customers?

 Many manufacturers sell through networks of partners and not directly to the public.
 Relying on indirect channels to sell on your behalf means manufacturers need to stay close to their partners; they need to do all the following:

 If partners are your largest sales channel, relying on the age-old methods of email and relationship management alone will likely leave you at a competitive disadvantage.
 Partners lean toward manufacturers that are easy to do business with.

 Provide a Partner Community using Salesforce Communities to give your partners a collaborative environment where they are supported, listened to, and where they can easily transact business with you since you are using a single solution.

-Looking across just three areas – systems, customers, and sales – we see the potential to use Salesforce based solutions and technology in a traditional manufacturing setting.
-There are many other areas – sales productivity, employee collaboration, and ERP integration to mention a few that will need to be another blog.
+Looking at just three areas — systems, customers, and sales — we see the potential to use Salesforce-based solutions and technology in a traditional manufacturing setting.
+There are many other areas: sales productivity, employee collaboration, and ERP integration to mention a few.
 See for yourself how innovative companies are already using Salesforce.